Impossible color: Opponent process

-Responses to one color of an opponent channel are antagonistic to those to the other color, and signals output from a place on the retina can contain one or the other but not both, for each opponent pair.
+Responses to one color of an opponent channel are antagonistic to those of the other color, and signals output from a place on the retina can contain one or the other but not both, for each opponent pair.

 Imaginary colors

 A fictitious color or imaginary color is a point in a color space that corresponds to combinations of cone cell responses in one eye that cannot be produced by the eye in normal circumstances seeing any possible light spectrum.
-No physical object can have an imaginary color.
+No physical object, perceived by the normal process of vision, can have an imaginary color.

-The spectral sensitivity curve of medium-wavelength ("M") cone cells overlaps those of short-wavelength ("S") and long-wavelength ("L") cone cells.
+The spectral sensitivity curve of medium-wavelength (M) cone cells overlaps those of short-wavelength (S) and long-wavelength (L) cone cells.
 Light of any wavelength that interacts with M cones also interacts with S or L cones, or both, to some extent.
-Therefore, no wavelength and no spectral power distribution excites only one sort of cone.
-If, for example, M cones could be excited alone, this would make the brain see an imaginary color greener than any physically possible green.
-Such a "hyper-green" color would be in the CIE 1931 color space chromaticity diagram in the blank area above the colored area and between the y-axis and the line x+y=1.
+Therefore, no wavelength and no spectral power distribution excites only the M cones.

+A physically realizable stimulus can, unlike the case with the M cones, excite only the L or only the S cones.
+This can be done using bright lights whose wavelength lies at the very extremes of the visible spectrum.
+A lightsource that emits light with a wavelength of around 800 nm will exclusively excite the L cones.
+A lightsource that emits light with a wavelength of around 360 nm will exclusively excite the S cones.
+As one of the extremes is approached, the signal becomes purer and purer.

+Olo

+If M cones were excited alone, an imaginary color greener than any physically possible green would be perceived.
+Such a "hyper-green" falls, on the CIE 1931 xy chromaticity diagram and according to CIE 2006 LMS, on the xy coordinates (1.3267164, -0.3267164) (below and to the right of the visible gamut on the diagram).
+In April 2025, a research group reported achieving exactly this, by using an imaging system to scan the retina and a steerable laser source to illuminate M cones exclusively.
+The color perceived by experimental subjects matched the predicted sensation, describing the color as a blue-green of unprecedented saturation.
+It was named "olo", after its coordinates (0, 1, 0) in LMS color space.
+However, there is some disagreement as to whether olo is really a new color.
+Approximations to olo may be seen by the opponent-fatigue process, as demonstrated by other hypersaturated colors such as hyperbolic orange, described under "Chimerical Colors" below.

 Imaginary colors in color spaces

-Although they cannot be seen, imaginary colors are often found in the mathematical descriptions that define color spaces.
+Although they cannot be seen in normal vision, imaginary colors are often found in the mathematical descriptions that define color spaces.